brnco/ucsb-src-microservices/README.md

 Has dependencies for ffmpeg, ffprobe, graphicsmagick.
 Takes 1 argument for full path of file to process.

 "python makemp3.py -h" for more info

+##makereverse
+Takes an input file and stream-copies reversed slices of 600 seconds, then concatenates the slices back together. ffmpeg's areverse loads a whole ifle into memory, so for the large files we deal with we need this workaround.

+Has dependencies for ffmpeg.
+Takes 1 arg of the path to the file to process

+"python makereverse.py -h" for more info

 ##makeffmetadata
 Takes input for canonical asset name [a1234, cusb_col_a12_01_5678_00] and title, performer, album, and date, and makes an ;FFMETADATA text file suitable for ffmpeg to embed in a broadcast master or mp3 as ID3 tags.
 Is most often called by FileMaker, particularly for cylinders, or by makebroadcast